Washington State Department of Natural Resources: Law enforcement

-DNR employs approximately 10 law enforcement officers who are located throughout the state.
+The DNR employs approximately 15 law enforcement officers, who are stationed throughout the state.
 These officers patrol lands owned or managed by the DNR.
 DNR officers are full-authority law enforcement officers while they are on DNR lands.
-Under state law DNR officers are considered to be limited authority law enforcement officers since their state law enforcement authority is only applicable on lands owned by DNR.
-The majority of the county sheriffs in Washington have commissioned all of their local DNR officers as county deputies allowing them to act as a full authority law enforcement officer throughout the county, not only on DNR lands.
+Under state law, DNR officers are considered to be limited authority law enforcement officers, as their state law enforcement authority is only applicable on lands owned by or under the jurisdiction of the DNR.
+The majority of county sheriffs in Washington have commissioned all of their local DNR officers as county deputies, allowing them to exercise full authority as law enforcement officers throughout the county, not only on DNR lands.
 DNR officers are dispatched by the Washington State Patrol.

+Tribal relations

+The DNR established government-to-government relations with the federally recognized tribal governments in Washington state in the late 20th century.
+The Centennial Accord of 1989, the Millennium Agreement of 1999, and the Commissioner's Order on Tribal Relations in 2010 all outline the agency's policies for consultation with tribal governments.
+Annual summits between the DNR and tribal governments are held to resolve conflicts of interests between tribes and the agency.

 Natural hazards

 The DNR maintains a portal with natural hazard information for the public including tsunamis; landslides and earthquakes; volcanoes and lahars; and "mineral hazards" (asbestos, heavy metals and naturally occurring uranium, and radon gas) in the State of Washington.

+In 2025, the agency partnered with Pano AI to enable access to 21 live, panoramic cameras throughout the state in wildfire-prone areas; the video streams are available for public view online.